jrbin/slate/source/includes/_payments.md

 }
 ```

-A payment can only be created by drivers, after their renewal is confirmed or has been reviewed by an officer.

-In this assignment, the payment creation will always be successful because we just simulate the payment process and it doesn't involve any real payment services.
+When a payment is actually paid by the driver.
+This operation will update the `paidDate` field to current time.